in

 California poppy, Eschscholzia, growing on a hillside

-When to Plant Eschscholzia
+When to plant Eschscholzia

 • Sow seeds or set container-grown Eschscholzia in the garden in early spring for early summer bloom; in Zones 7-11 sow seed outdoors in fall for spring bloom.